GabyEstrada/GabyEstrada.github.io/_posts/2025-04-16-eye_care_revolution.md

 - Having a antireflective coating put on your glasses can help reduce glare at night and sharpen you night vision.
 - Checkout vitamin called Able Eyes

+### Deeper Investigation and Natural Therapy for Allergic Conjunctivitis
+Diet and supplementation play important roles in preventing and treating allergic conjunctivitis.
+Dr. Robert Abel Jr. discovered that the adrenal glands are very important in mataining eye and body health.
+Providing support for the adrenal glands which relieve stress (an important complement) is an excellent path to follow.
+Supplementation here unclides taking vitaming B complex ( B6 and B12 especially) and vitamin C (start with 1 gram [1000mg] a day and slowly work up to three grams a day).
+If it gives you diarrhea, cut back until you find a dosage you can tolerate.
+Combinining these vitamins with bioflavonoids is useful in supressing allergic conjunctivitis.
+Quercetin which comes from red onions and garlic, is available as supllement as well: take 1000 MG a day.
+Quercetin is a powerful anti-flammatory- perhaps even more so that bilberry.
+If you take quarcetin, combine it with vitamin C and cayenne pepper.

+Dr. Aber's other recommendations for naturally combating allergies are:
+- Drink filtered water or bottled spring water
+- supplement with essential fatty acids, 500 mg twice a day with a meal and a fat-soluble vitamin
+- supplment with antioxidants, including vitamin C, quercetin, and/or bilberry, as discussed above
+- consume 5 to 10 servings of vegetables and fruits per day
+- avoid packaged foods
+- take an MSM supplement, 1000 mg daily.
+Try it for a month, and then, if it hasn't eased your allergies, stop taking it.
+- Use olive leaf extract
+- Take a combination of chinese herbs